JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 #### Choose a library to consume flows from iOS

-In this tutorial, you can choose between the [KMP-NativeCoroutines](https://github.com/rickclephas/KMP-NativeCoroutines) and [SKIE](https://github.com/touchlab/SKIE/) libraries that help work with flows in iOS.
+In this tutorial, you can choose between the [KMP-NativeCoroutines](https://github.com/rickclephas/KMP-NativeCoroutines) and [SKIE](https://github.com/touchlab/SKIE/) libraries that help working with flows in iOS.
 Both are open-sourced solutions that support cancellation and generics with flows, something that the Kotlin/Native compiler doesn't provide by default yet.

-The SKIE library augments the Objective-C API produced by the Kotlin Multiplatform compiler.
+The SKIE library augments the Objective-C API produced by the Kotlin compiler.
 SKIE transforms flows into an equivalent of Swift's `AsyncSequence` structure.
 Rather than using a wrapper, it behaves like any other Swift library when calling it from Swift.